Who we are

 Some of MMD’s projects include:

-- Providing additional law enforcement presence through the use of Harris County Contract Deputy Constables and off-duty Houston Police Officers to provide increased patrolling services, including periodic bicycle patrols
+- Providing additional law enforcement presence through the use of Harris County Contract Deputy Constables, S.E.A.L.
+Security Solutions, LLC, and off-duty Houston Police Officers to provide increased patrolling services, including periodic bicycle patrols

 - Providing graffiti abatement services in the public rights of way